-Interestingly, some of today’s crossover SUVs have become just about as capable as a comparable sedan, as they are often equipped with front-wheel drive (FWD) and tires that are made for fuel economy.
-They do have better ground clearance, which helps in some situations, but you have to look hard for an AWD option if you need to do anything out-of-town.
-If you’re in the market for a crossover SUV, and you need more than the typical hatchback or sedan, then you will do well to take a look at some of the best-selling crossover SUVs in Africa.
+Interestingly, some of today’s crossover SUVs have become just about as capable as a comparable sedan, as they are often equipped with front-wheel drive (FWD) and tires that are made for better fuel economy.
+They also have better ground clearance, which helps in some situations, but you have to look hard for an AWD option if you need to do anything out-of-town.
+If you’re in the market for a crossover SUV and you need more than the typical hatchback or sedan, then you will do well to take a look at some of the best-selling crossover SUVs in Africa.

 At the opposite end of the spectrum, the Toyota Fortuner is the largest vehicle that’s made the best-selling crossover SUV list.
 In some ways, it could be the exact opposite of the Ford EcoSport, featuring seating for up to seven, a range of engines, from economical to powerful, manual and automatic transmission options, as well as an AWD option.

 The Toyota Fortuner is classy, features leather seating, power windows and lock, and plenty of entertainment gadgets to keep passengers comfortable.
 At the same time, the Fortuner is truly off-road capable.
 It won’t win any mud-bogging competitions, but it has plenty of ground-clearance and grunt to make sure you can get to your destination, even if there is less than a road to get you there.